 How to find top blogs in the specific industry or niche?

+Here is what I did.
 I’ve searched for top food bloggers in Google and found the list of 32 must-follow food and nutrition blogs (this was the first result in Google SERP).

 There are also a few articles about this topic on Huffington Post, so you can easily find other food bloggers and what they’re doing.

 That’s how I’ve found a stunning blog called Naturally Ella!
 My first impression was I must go to eat something.